- About IPONZ

-Today, the Intellectual Property Office of New Zealand administers the Patents Act 1953, the Trade Marks Act 2002, the Designs Act 1953 and the Plant Variety Rights Act 1987.
-These Acts place statutory obligations on the Office and the Commissioner of Patents, Trade Marks, Designs and Plant Variety Rights in relation to the examination and registration or grant of intellectual property rights.
-The Office also maintains registers of these rights and interests
+Today, IPONZ is responsible for the examiantion, grant and registration of intellectualproperty rights under the Patents Act 1953, the Trade Marks Act 2002, the Designs Act 1953 and the Plant Variety Rights Act 1987.
+These Acts place statutory obligations on IPONZ and the Commissioner of Patents, Trade Marks, Designs and Plant Variety Rights in relation to the examination and registration or grant of intellectual property rights.
+IPONZ also maintains registers of these rights and interests.

-In addition to administering the relevant legislation and registers, the Office performs a number of operational functions including:
+In addition to administering the relevant legislation and registers, IPONZ performs a number of operational functions including:

 - Processing and examination patent, trade mark, design and plant variety right applications;

 - Conducting hearings on oppositions to intellectual property (IP) registrations and eligibility matters;